 A low maintenance tree.
-The fruit has crisp white and sweet flesh.
+The large fruit has crisp white and sweet flesh.
 Used for both fresh eating and cooking.
 The skin is yellow & striped red.

 Soil type & location: Deep clay loam or sandy loam in a well drained site and sunny location

 Growth Habits and Disease Resistance: Bred for the organic gardener with dependable yields.
 Grafted onto hardy dwarf rootstock.
 Resistant to canker, mildew, and fire blight, and very resistant to scab and cedar rust.